“★★★★ Nylon string guitarist extraordinaire” -- Buzz Weekly

 “Always intriguing, insinuating mysteries but never resolving them” -- Option

-Michael Whitmore specifically plays a nylon string guitar and is the leader & composer for the band Some’tet.
-Yes, he seems to have disappeared for a about a decade after leaving Los Angeles -- that’s what happens when you move to a rural island in the great northwest and live in a cabin in the woods, start a new body of work.
-Five years ago Whitmore returned to live performance, initially with a Sunday night residency at the Snapdragon Café on Vashon Island, WA - where Some’tet was born.
-Now he is performing throughout the Seattle region.
-Soon, again, he’ll be recording with Some’tet, plus, there’s talk of a brief return to LA to record a solo project.
+Michael Whitmore specifically plays a nylon string guitar and is the leader and composer for the band Some’tet.
+He tends towards that frayed edge of jazz -- post-jazz, avant-jazz, free-jazz, with a hint of samba in his playing.
+And yes, he seems to have disappeared for a about a decade after leaving Los Angeles -- that’s what happens when you move to a rural island in the great northwest and live in a cabin in the woods.
+Five years ago, with a new body of work, Whitmore returned to live performance and a Sunday night residency at the Snapdragon Café/Black Cat Cabaret on Vashon Island, WA, where Some’tet was born.
+He is now performing throughout the Seattle/Puget Sound region.
+Soon, again, Whitmore will be recording with Some’tet, plus, there’s talk of a brief return to LA to record a solo project.

 He is a veteran of the LA new music scene with some 2500 gigs under his belt.
 Some highlights in a long career include a NEA Composers Grant, three acclaimed solo CD’s, working with & composing music for Pulitzer Prize winning poet Franz Wright, and performing on a few dozen albums & soundtracks either as a leader, sideman or as a collaborator.
 He is also an author, music historian, very often a DJ and always a record collector.
 Currently he hosts two radio shows on local KVSH 101.9FM on Vashon Island.